-The 5 Types of Customers and How to Make Them Buy More
+The 5 Types of Customers and How to Get Them to Buy More

 Increase Your Loyal Customers to Increase Your Sales